srinipandiyan/Capstone-Ganzkorper/README.md

 - React.js
 - PostgreSQL

-This project aims to provide users with a comprehensive fitness tracking solution, combining user-friendly design with powerful functionality to support users in achieving their health and fitness goals.
+Overall, this project aims to provide users with a comprehensive fitness tracking solution, combining user-friendly design with powerful functionality to support users in achieving their health and fitness goals.